USC women's rowing junior port Vineta Moca becomes the Trojans' seventh two-time All-American

-A native of Warsaw, Poland, Babraj was a member of the Polish National Rowing Team for 10 years (1969-78) as both a sweep oarsman and sculler.
-In 1978, he was named head coach of the SKRA Warsaw club program and also assumed responsibilities as director of the Olympic Training Center.
-During his tenure, he led his crews to nine national championships and saw 15 of his athletes selected to Poland's National and Olympic teams.
+A native of Warsaw, Poland, Babraj was a member of the Polish National Rowing Team for 10 years (1969-78) as both a sweep oarsman and a sculler.
+In 1978, he was named head coach of the SKRA Warsaw club program and assumed responsibilities as director of the Olympic Training Center.
+During his tenure, he led crews to nine national championships and saw 15 of his athletes selected to Poland's National and Olympic teams.

 In 1984, under martial law, Babraj defected to the United States and made his first stop in Seattle, Wash., where he served as a volunteer assistant coach at Washington under legendary Husky head coach Dick Erickson for one season.

 He moved to Cincinnati, Ohio, in the spring of 1985 where he became the director of the Cincinnati Rowing Club.
 During his time with the CRC, his program became a designated National Training Center and Babraj helped organize the National Championship Regatta.
 In the summer of 1986, he accepted his first position with the U.S. National Team as an assistant coach.